ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 **ENTRY POINT**

-An entry point defines how the call is processed by VIRTEL and bring together all the transactions necessary for the accomplishment of exchanges between an external partner and a central site application.
-The parameters for defining an entry point make it possible to specify:
+An entry point defines how the call is processed by VIRTEL and brings together all the transactions required for an external partner to access one or several central site applications.
+The parameters for defining an entry point are used to specify:

 - The type of emulation supported,
 - The possible mode of identification of "incoming" users,